|Back to Main Print This Page Email to a Friend|

 - Making sure arms and legs are in a good position when sitting or lying

 - Caring for muscle spasticity or spasms

-If the person is using a wheelchair, they will need follow-up visits with their health care provider to make sure it fits well.
+If the person is using a wheelchair, they will need follow-up visits with their provider to make sure it fits well.
 The person also needs to change positions in the wheelchair several times an hour during the day, to help prevent skin ulcers.